spellshift/realm/docs/_docs/user-guide/eldritch.md

 **🚨 DANGER 🚨: Name shadowing**

 Do not use the standard library names as local variables as it will prevent you from accessing library functions.
-For example if you do:
+For example, if you do:

 ```rust
 for file in file.list("/home/"):